DinoDevs/GladiatusCrazyAddon/Progress.md

 		- [x] Gold / Experience stats monitor
 		- [ ] Player update in the GCA Highscore (if we keep the highscore) OR make a Global Arena
 		- [ ] "New version" installed message
-		- [ ] Improved Traveling Inteface (disabled buttons and menus that you can not visit) - DOTO
+		- [ ] Improved Traveling Inteface (disabled buttons and menus that you can not visit)
 		- [ ] Packages Expire Warning (Set the number of hours for the warning +  Tooltip with the next expire hours on packages button)
 		- [ ] Share an item's stats to guild message
 		- [ ] Bag Interface: